17 Short Bedtime Stories for Kids

-Reading bedtime stories to children is a wonderful way to bond with them and encourages love for reading.
+Reading bedtime stories to children is also a wonderful way to bond with them and encourages a love for reading.
 Reading to children makes them love books and become readers themselves.
-It also sharpens memory, improves language and strengthens their creative thinking.
-Here are 15 of the best bedtime stories for children.
+It also sharpens memory, improves language, and strengthens creative thinking.
+Nighttime stories for kids allow you to read a story to your child while also thinking back on your childhood.
+Children enjoy hearing well-known bedtime stories because it is a treat for them.
+After all, they dream about them as they sleep.
+Here are 17 of the best bedtime stories for children.

 Best Bedtime Stories for Children

-A child is always active, and it can be hard to put them to sleep at times.
+Children are always active, and it can be hard to put them to sleep at times.
 This is when a good story can come to your aid.
-It helps you prepare them for bedtime, and they may even look forward to it if there is a good story to hear.
+It helps you prepare your kids for bedtime; they’ll even look forward to it if there are good stories to hear.
 Below are some of the stories that you could read out to them.

 1. The Ugly Duckling

-2. Midas And The Golden touch
+2. Midas and the Golden touch

-3. The Boy Who Cried Wolf
+3. The Boy Who Cried, Wolf

-4. The Ant And The Grasshopper
+4. The Ant and the Grasshopper

-5. Beauty And The Beast
+5. Beauty and the Beast

 7. The Hungry Mouse

 8. I’m Bored

 9. The Emperor’s New Clothes